Update: December 24, 2018

 Probably not if you are on a Premium Theme.
 Gutenberg is about editing and creating content not how WordPress outputs content.
 Your theme will still handle that.
 Theme developers and plugin creators have been working on integrating Gutenberg into their themes and plugins for some time now.
 If you are not sure about your theme, check now to be sure.
 If you do not get a straight answer, time to move to a premium theme that keeps up with technology!

 Shortcodes for example, while they will still work, it is recommended they be changed to blocks.
 So if you have a bunch of shortcodes on your site — that is something you’ll have to think about and eventually address.
 Gutenberg has you covered with a “Convert to Blocks” option for any block that contains a shortcode.
 This tool will convert the content and the shortcode to individual blocks for you.

-Using my Reach Out form a an example which starts with has two shortcodes — below you’ll see the before and after in Gutenberg:
+Using my Reach Out form paste as an example which starts with has two shortcodes — below you’ll see the before and after in Gutenberg.

-Once you have 5.0 or just the Gutenberg plugin installed you can then open any page or post to edit and start becoming familiar with how Gutenberg works.
+Once you have 5.0.X you can then open any page or post to edit and start becoming familiar with how Gutenberg works.
 You can use the “Convert to Blocks” feature in the More Info tab.
 Using this option will convert all the elements in your post/page into individual blocks for you to tweak and manage as you desire.

 The above also applies to any shortcodes you have in place and will convert them to shortcode blocks.

 If you do not have the option of having a test site or staging environment, you need to backup your site thoroughly before updating to 5.0.
 Actually you should do a thorough backup before doing any updates.